 In March and August 1998, the Company entered two new lease agreements totaling \$631,000 and \$841,000, respectively, with Banc One Leasing Corporation to fund the purchase of furniture and certain capital equipment for its laboratory facility and warehouse.
 The leases are collateralized by the leased assets, bear interest at 9.3%, are payable in thirty-six monthly installments and contain certain financial covenants which require the Company to maintain stated levels of debt to tangible net worth and an annual cash flow coverage ratio.
-At December 31, 2000, the Company was in violation of the annual cash flow ratio coverage covenant; however, a satisfactory waiver of this violation was received from the lender on March 14, 2001 that waived this violation at December 31, 2000.
+At December 31, 2000, the Company was in violation of the annual cash flow ratio coverage covenant; however, a satisfactory waiver of this violation at December 31, 2000.